lionah/util-sfdc-appflow-snowflake/README.md

 $ pip install -r requirements.txt
 ```

-> [!TIP]
-> I highly recommend using virtual environments to install your dependencies.

 ### Step 2: Salesforce Credentials

 Set the following environment variables to access your Salesforce instance: